copperwater/xNetHack/doc/xnh-changelog-9.0.md

 - Object merging now follows vanilla rules - there are a few cases where objects won't immediately merge such as being blind or hallucinating and not fully knowing one of the objects.
-- The 5 random comestibles in a chest on the Monk quest start level are replaced with 4 food rations.
 - Pauper characters get their normal race-based skill caps (but not any actual skill in them, same as everyone else).
 - Monsters break ammo less often - 25% of the time assuming it isn't influenced